hzeller/beagleg/README.md

    - `gcode-parser.{h,c}` : C-API that parses G-code and calls callbacks, while taking care of many internals, e.g. it automatically translates everything into metric, absolute coordinates.
+   - `determine-print-stats.{h,c}`: C-API to determine some basic stats about a G-Code file; it processes the entire file and determines estimated print time, filament used etc. Mostly an example for gcode-parser.h.

 ## G-Code interpreter
 To test things properly, there is a G-code interpreter.